Computer multitasking: Multiprogramming

 In the early days of computing, CPU time was expensive, and peripherals were very slow.
 When the computer ran a program that needed access to a peripheral, the central processing unit (CPU) would have to stop executing program instructions while the peripheral processed the data.
 This was usually very inefficient.

-The first computer using a multiprogramming system was the British Leo III owned by J. Lyons and Co.
+Multiprogramming is a computing technique that enables multiple programs to be concurrently loaded and executed into a computer's memory, allowing the CPU to switch between them swiftly.
+This optimizes CPU utilization by keeping it engaged with the execution of tasks, particularly useful when one program is waiting for I/O operations to complete.

+The Bull Gamma 60, initially designed in 1957 and first released in 1960, was the first computer designed with multiprogramming in mind.
+Its architecture featured a central memory and a Program Distributor feeding up to twenty-five autonomous processing units with code and data, and allowing concurrent operation of multiple clusters.

+Another such computer was the LEO III, first released in 1961.
 During batch processing, several different programs were loaded in the computer memory, and the first one began to run.
 When the first program reached an instruction waiting for a peripheral, the context of this program was stored away, and the second program in memory was given a chance to run.
 The process continued until all programs finished running.

-The use of multiprogramming was enhanced by the arrival of virtual memory and virtual machine technology, which enabled individual programs to make use of memory and operating system resources as if other concurrently running programs were, for all practical purposes, nonexistent.

 Multiprogramming gives no guarantee that a program will run in a timely manner.
 Indeed, the first program may very well run for hours without needing access to a peripheral.
 As there were no users waiting at an interactive terminal, this was no problem: users handed in a deck of punched cards to an operator, and came back a few hours later for printed results.
 Multiprogramming greatly reduced wait times when multiple batches were being processed.